Frequently Asked Questions

 Why do I remember scenes and lines which aren't in my copy of the movie?

 The edited for TV version of the movie shown in the U.S. contained a few short scenes and shots which were deleted from the original theatrical release.
 This includes the phone booth smashing, I.G.
 Farben, and Lorna Doones.
 For details on the differences, see the transcript.
-For more information on the edited for TV version, see Alex Cox's web site.
 There is also supposed to be a British broadcast version which is something of a combination of these two versions.
 The Collector's Edition DVD has a short feature on the missing scenes which show them in their entirety and also a few short shots which were in neither theatrical release nor TV version.
+The Blu-Ray disc claims to contain the complete TV version.

 What was the car and how much was offered for repossesing it?